Are we watching a classic World Series in the making?

 If Turner's home run happens in the eighth or ninth, maybe this game gets a 5, but instead we drop it down to the "very good" category.
 Rating: 4

 2016: Indians 6, Cubs 0.
-Corey Kluber was great for six innings, the Indians scored twice in the first inning and three times in the eighth to put it away while light-hitting catcher Roberto Perez hit two home runs.
+Corey Kluber was great for six innings, the Indians scored twice in the first inning and three times in the eighth to put it away as light-hitting catcher Roberto Perez hit two home runs.
 That was weird, but not really much drama here.
 Rating: 2

 1991: Twins 5, Braves 2.
 Greg Gagne hit a three-run homer in the fifth inning to make it 4-0 while Jack Morris pitched seven innings.
 It wouldn't be his best game of the series.
 Rating: 2